 Nigeria also provides the most incredibly bright, clear Topaz stones, and is also the source of the giant Cullinan Topaz sample we have in the Gemporia museum.
 This remarkably large piece of Topaz weighs in at a phenomenal 77,000 carats!

 VARIETIES OF TOPAZ

-Sky Blue Topaz is the lightest variety of Blue Topaz (typically around 20% to 30% tone), and when they feature great clarity (which they almost always do), they can often look similar to the finest quality Aquamarine gems.
-The lighter tone works hand in hand with the sparkle of the gemstone to make this variety really twinkle and shine.
+Sky Blue Topaz is the lightest variety of Blue Topaz (typically around 20% to 30% tone), and when they feature great clarity (which they almost always do), they can often look similar to Aquamarine.
+The name comes from the unmistakable colour of the sky on a crisp, clear spring day, and the lighter tone works hand in hand with the sparkle of the gemstone to make this variety really twinkle and shine.
 They're almost unbeatable for their beauty when worn as a pair of stud earrings in a good carat weight.
-The name comes from the unmistakable color of the sky on a crisp, clear spring day.

 Sky Blue Topaz

-This is the name given to any Blue Topaz jewels that are lighter in tone than London Blue Topaz but darker in tone than Sky Blue Topaz.
-This 'best of both worlds' balance between the two is very popular and is thought to have been named after the color of the sky above the Swiss Alps on a perfect spring day.
-Swiss Blue Topaz looks stunning in any precious metal setting, but we think it looks perfect when set into sterling silver, as the neutral color of the metal lets the bright, vibrant blue of the stone take center stage and truly shine.
+This is the name given to any Blue Topaz jewels that are lighter in tone than London Blue Topaz, but darker in tone than Sky Blue Topaz.
+This 'best of both worlds' balance between the two is very popular and is thought to have been named after the colour of the spring sky above the Swiss Alps.
+Swiss Blue Topaz looks stunning in any precious metal setting, but we think it looks perfect when set into Sterling Silver, as the neutral colour of the metal lets the bright, vibrant blue of the stone truly shine through.